 Water quality

 The pH of Lake Jandabup has not exceeded 7.0 since 2011 and is currently between 6.1 and 6.6.
-Low water levels expose sediments at Lake Jandabup, making it susceptible to acidification.
-Alkalinity is currently very low, suggesting that the lake may be losing its capacity to buffer pH changes.
+Low water levels expose sediments at Lake Jandabup, making it susceptible to acidification and past episodes drove the pH to <4.
+Alkalinity is currently very low, suggesting that the lake may be losing its capacity to buffer further pH changes.
 Deterioration of the chloride:sulphate ratio is also concerning.
-Maintaining high water levels may be essential to preventing the drying of sediments around the lake margin and subsequent acidification of this wetland.
-Typically, Lake Jandabup is a low nutrient wetland, however current total nitrogen and phosphorus levels are currently the highest recorded for the monitoring period.
+Maintaining high water levels will be essential to preventing the drying of sediments around the lake margin and subsequent acidification of this wetland.
+Typically, Lake Jandabup is a low nutrient wetland, however total nitrogen and phosphorus levels are currently the highest recorded for the annual spring monitoring programme.
 Vegetation dynamics

 The Lake Jandabup wetland consists of a diverse community of native vegetation.
 In the 2017-2018 season, 43 native species were recorded with only 14% of the total cover abundance belonging to exotic species (Buller et al., 2019).
 There are four overstorey species present at the wetland, including Banksia attenuata, Banksia ilicifolia, Banksia menziesii, Eucalyptus rudis and Maleleuca preissiana, all of which have been increasing in health.
 A dense understory of A. scoparia, B. elegans and H. angustifolium exists at the lower elevated plots A and B. There has been a continual shift in community composition of Lake Jandabup throughout the monitoring period that reflects changes in invasive species cover abundances (Figure 30).
 A number of species are predicted to increase in cover abundance with increasing water levels, particularly Euchilopsis linearis which is currently present in the lower parts of the basin (Figure 31).